Alvarez dominates Ryder in Mexico homecoming

 Victory over Alvarez would have also been arguably the greatest by a British boxer overseas, but it was always going to a tall order.

-He had suggested it may not be time to hang up the gloves and spend more time with his family, and the manner of his defeat means big fights may still be there for Ryder.
+The manner of the defeat, however, has earned Ryder many plaudits.
+In the post-fight news conference both he and Hearn suggested there could be more big fights, domestically and in the United States.

-Whether he hangs up the gloves or not, Ryder leaves Guadalajara knowing he played his part in a memorable and historic night.
+But whoever Ryder faces next, he leaves Guadalajara knowing he played his part in a memorable and historic night.